Background

 What is Car Insurance and Why Do You Need It?

-Car insurance is a legal requirement for anyone driving on UK roads.
-It provides financial protection if you're involved in an accident, your car is damaged or stolen, or you cause injury to others.
+Car insurance is a legal requirement in the UK that financially protects you if you are involved in an accident, your car is damaged or stolen, or you cause injury to another person.
+You cannot legally drive on UK roads without it.

 Driving without valid insurance can result in an unlimited fine, 6-8 penalty points on your licence, having your car seized and destroyed, and difficulty getting affordable insurance in the future.